Retardeded/Chaos-Thought-Feast/README.md

 By default the end title is this: https://en.wikipedia.org/wiki/Europe

-It is definitely possible to find it with less than 10 steps.
+It is definitely possible to find it with less than 10 steps, starting from the quiz title.
 Generally geographic stuff is more or less easy to "found".